 Saigō was the eldest of seven children in a destitute Satsuma samurai family.
 He nevertheless received the austere education and stern military education Satsuma was renowned for.
 After having served as a provincial official for ten years, he moved to Edo (modern-day Tōkyō) to attend Shimazu Nariakira (島津斉彬, 1809-1858), his lord and daimyō of Satsuma.

-When Commodore Matthew C. Perry arrived in Edo Bay in 1853 causing a major political crisis in Japan the shogunate took the unprecedented step of summoning the daimyō in order to ask for their advice.
-Nariakira argued for a nationwide defense effort by strengthening the military organisation of each domain and for closer ties between the shogunate and the imperial court.
+When Commodore Matthew C. Perry arrived in Edo Bay in 1853 causing a major political crisis in Japan, the shogunate took the unprecedented step of summoning the daimyō to ask for their advice.
+Nariakira argued for a nationwide defence effort by strengthening the military organisation of each domain and for closer ties between the shogunate and the imperial court.
 He appointed Saigō as the retainer in charge of promoting his political plans.

 Nariakira’s younger brother, Hisamitsu (島津久光, 1817-1887), the regent for Nariakira’s underage son Tadayoshi (島津忠義), intended to lead a large Satsuma force to Kyōto and Edo to support the “sonno joi” (尊皇攘夷, lit.
 “Revere the emperor, expel the barbarians”) movement, a plan Saigō thought to be premature and imprudent.
 When he hurried to Kyōto to prevent the uprising, Hisamitsu misinterpreted Saigō’s intentions as treason and banished him to Tokunoshima Island as a criminal.

-After the Meiji Restoration Saigō became advisor to the Meiji emperor.
-Although Ōkubo, Yamagata Aritomo and Iwakura Tomomi organised the new Meiji administration, Saigō’s cooperation was essential for the success of difficult programs, such as the establishment of a conscript army and the abolition of the domains.
+After the Meiji Restoration Saigō became an advisor to the Meiji emperor.
+Although Ōkubo, Yamagata Aritomo and Iwakura Tomomi organised the new Meiji administration, Saigō’s cooperation was essential for the success of challenging programs, such as the establishment of a conscript army and the abolition of the domains.